 Sellers warrant all listed property to be in operating condition upon delivery of possession unless otherwise stated herein.
 All other personal property shall be removed from the Premises unless otherwise agreed by the Buyers.
 Sellers shall specify above if a water softener, propane tank, or other installed equipment is leased or owned by a supplier rather than the Sellers, and the parties shall prorate applicable rent as of the date of closing.

-Entirety of Agreement.
+19. Entirety of Agreement.
 This Contract contains the entire agreement between the parties and NO ORAL REPRESENTATION, warranty or covenant exists other than those herein set forth.
 References to plural parties shall apply to singular parties as well.
-References to a specific number of days shall mean calendar days, except where otherwise noted
+References to a specific number of days shall mean calendar days, except where otherwise noted as business days in which event business days shall mean any day other than Saturday, Sunday, a day which is a federal legal holiday in the United States or a day on which federally insured national banking associations located in the county in which the premises is situated is authorized or obligated by law to be closed.

-Time of the Essence.
+20. Time of the Essence.
 The time for performance of the obligations of the parties is of the essence of this Contract.

-THIS CONTRACT INCLUDES THE FOLLOWING AMENDMENTS WHICH ARE CHECKED: ❑APPRAISAL ❑REPAIR ❑CASH SALE CONTINGENCY ❑SALE OF BUYERS' RESIDENCE OTHER____________________________
+THIS CONTRACT INCLUDES THE FOLLOWING AMENDMENTS OR ADDENDUMS WHICH ARE CHECKED (IF CHECKED, SUCH AMENDMENTS OR ADDENDUMS SHALL BE INCORPORATED INTO THIS CONTRACT AS IF FULLY SET FORTH IN THIS CONTRACT): ❑APPRAISAL ❑APPRAISAL GAP ❑ESCALATION ❑REPAIR ❑CASH SALE CONTINGENCY ❑SALE OF BUYERS' RESIDENCE❑ OTHER____________________________

-No other amendment forms or additional provisions inserted in this Contract are in common usage in Champaign County, Illinois, and parties are urged to seek legal advice before accepting any other amendment forms or additional provisions.
+No other amendment forms or additional provisions inserted in this Contract (other than as checked above or are otherwise referenced in this Contract) are in common usage in Champaign County, Illinois, and parties are urged to seek legal advice before accepting any other amendment forms or additional provisions.
 This is an eight (8) page Contract, and it is recommended that all parties initial each page, although failure to do so will not affect the validity of the Contract.

 By signing below, Sellers warrant that all owners of the subject property are listed as Sellers above.
 By signing below, Sellers certify (under penalties of perjury) the following (initial one):